Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

-In this paper, our goal is to maximize the \ac{EE} of the considered communication system, which is defined as the ratio of the sum-rate and the total power consumption.
-To this end, we model the total power consumption as
+The objective is to maximize the \ac{EE} of the considered communication system, which is defined as the ratio of the sum-rate and the total power consumption.
+The total power consumption is modeled as $P_{\mathrm{tot}}=P_{t}+N_{t}P_{c}+P_{0}+LNP_{s},$ where

-where $P_{t}$ is the data-dependent transmit signal power, $P_{c}$ is the circuit power per RF chain, $P_{0}$ is the basic power consumed at the BS, and $P_{s}$ is the power consumption of the switching circuits (e.g., PIN diode, varactor diodes) of every SIM meta-element.\footnote{In this model, we assume that the control and driving circuits of the SIM are integrated in the BS, and the power consumption of these circuits is already included in the BS power consumption, $P_{0}$.} Note that $P_{t}=\sum\nolimits _{k=1}^{K}\tr(\mathbf{Q}_{k})$ for the DPC-based scheme and $P_{t}=\sum\nolimits _{k=1}^{K}\tr(\mathbf{P}_{k}\mathbf{P}_{k}^{H})$ for the linear precoding scheme.
-Since BSs have the largest power consumption in mobile networks, the users\textquoteright{} consumed power is not taken into account in the considered EE optimization.
+is the data-dependent transmit signal power, $P_{c}$ is the circuit power per RF chain (including the appropriate D\textbackslash A converter), $P_{0}$ is the standby power consumed at the BS, and $P_{s}$ is the power consumption of the switching circuits (e.g., PIN diodes, varactor diodes) of each SIM meta-element.\footnote{In this model, we assume that the FPGA control and driving circuits of the SIM are integrated into the BS hardware, and the power consumption of these circuits is already included in the BS power consumption, $P_{0}$.} Since BSs dominate power consumption in mobile networks, user power consumption is excluded from the EE optimization in this study.

 For the DPC-based scheme, the EE maximization (EEmax) problem is stated as